MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-enable-dynamics-365-ai-sales.md

 ## Preview: Configure Predictive forecasting

 > [!IMPORTANT]
-> Predictive forecasting has been temporarily suspended and we are revisiting to align Predictive forecasting with manual forecasting that is available in Dynamics 365 for Sales.
-To learn more about manual forecasting, see [Project accurate revenue with sales forecasting](/dynamics365/customer-engagement/sales-enterprise/project-accurate-revenue-sales-forecasting)
+> The Predictive forecasting preview has been temporarily suspended as we are revisiting the user experience.
+In the meantime, you can try manual forecasting preview.
+To learn more, see [Project accurate revenue with sales forecasting](/dynamics365/customer-engagement/sales-enterprise/project-accurate-revenue-sales-forecasting).

 <!--